nikolalsvk/blog/content/blog/7-ways-to-debug-jest-tests-in-terminal/index.md

 started.
 If that is the case with you, let's dive in and find out different ways to debug and inspect our tests.

-> 💡 Leave the dedicated DevTools for Node window open as we follow through other ways of debugging
+> 💡 _Leave the dedicated DevTools for Node window open as we follow through other ways of debugging._

 ## 2. Without an Initial Break